MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-sync-git-repo.md

 ms.date: 03/25/2024
 ---

-# Quickstart: Create a Data workflow
+# Synchronize your code from an existing GitHub repository

 > [!NOTE]
 > Data workflows is powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.

 Data workflows provides a simple and efficient way to create and manage Apache Airflow environments, enabling you to run data pipelines at scale with ease.
-In this quickstart, you create your first Data workflow and run a Directed Acyclic Graph (DAG) to familiarize yourself with the environment and functionalities of Data workflows.
+It provides you the two methods to store your Data worklows files.
+In this article, you learn to synchronize your code from an existing GitHub repository.

 ## Prerequisites